inspheric/nova-defaultable-fields/README.md

 }
 ```

 When the action is run from the index view, it will return a redirect response to refresh the whole page.
-It has no effect if the action is run from the detail view, because the "Select Action" dropdown is refreshed each time automatically.
+It has no effect if the action is run from the detail view, because Nova refreshes the page after each action automatically.

+> :confounded: I don't really like this workaround but can't think of an alternative.
+I would be happy to hear other ideas.

 *Note:* If `$refreshIndex = true`, and you return your own [action response](https://nova.laravel.com/docs/2.0/actions/defining-actions.html#action-responses) from the action's `handle()` method, it will be ignored on the index view because it is overridden by the redirect response.